what3words/w3w-arcgis-experience-builder-widget/README.md

 A custom widget for [ArcGIS Experience Builder](https://developers.arcgis.com/experience-builder//) providing reverse geocoding via the [what3words ArcGIS locator](https://developer.what3words.com/tools/gis-extensions/arcgis).
 ![Final ArcGIS Experience Builder - what3words widget](./docs/ScreenShot-01-show-final-widget.png)

+## Demo App

+You can find the Custom Web AppBuilder what3words widget in this [Github page](https://what3words.github.io/w3w-arcgis-experience-builder-widget/expBuilder_Widget/).

 ## Prerequisites
 - An installed and configured instance of [ArcGIS Experience Builder (Developer Edition)](https://developers.arcgis.com/experience-builder/guide/install-guide/);
 - A URL of your what3words ArcGIS Locator that has been added to your ArcGIS online or your Portal for ArcGIS by following this [instruction](https://developer.what3words.com/tools/gis-extensions/arcgis) on the what3words developer site;